mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 SQL_MODE was changed mid-transaction, one of the queries will now return an error instead of the result we expected leading to a transaction replay failure.

+In a service-to-service configuration (i.e. a service using another service in its `targets` list ), if the topmost service starts a transaction, all lower-level readwritesplit services will also behave as if a transaction is open.
+If a connection to a backend database fails during this, it can result in unnecessary transaction replays which in turn can end up with checksum conflicts.
+The recommended approach is to not use any commands inside a transaction that would be routed to more than one node.

 ### Legacy Configuration

 In older versions of MaxScale, routers were configured via the _router_options_